Abhipray/Abhipray.github.io/content/posts/sigproc/lti_lds.md

 +++
 date = "2019-09-07"
-title = "Linear Time-Invariant Systems and Linear Dynamical Systems (LTI vs LDS)" markup = "mmark"
+title = "What is the state of a system?
+Linear Time-Invariant Systems (LTI) vs Linear Dynamical Systems (LDS)" markup = "mmark"
 +++